 If you are noticing that the water in your hot tub is colder than you would like it to be, or if the tub is unable to regulate the temperature you may be undergoing a thermostat problem or an issue with the circulation system.
-Firstly, ensure that your hot tub is plugged in, has not lost power at any point and that the heater has not been shut off.
-If none of these criteria have been met, if may be time to call in a professional.
+Firstly, ensure that your hot tub is plugged in, has not lost power at any point, and that the heater has not been shut off.
+If none of these criteria have been met it may be time to call in a professional.
 Thermostat problems and circulation issues can be the result of many factors.

 Hot Tub Repair in Colorado

 Spa Palace has five locations across Colorado.
 We have a personable and knowledgeable staff in Colorado Springs, Pueblo, Westminster, Parker, and Fort Collins.
 Our showrooms are known for quality products and exceptional hot tub services in Southern Colorado.
 Shop hot tubs and swim spas for sale in Colorado, as well as many other outdoor living supplies.
 If you have encountered some technical difficulties with your hot tub, or if you are just wanting to know more about proper maintenance, we can help.
 All of our showrooms offer hot tub repair solutions and are happy to assist you with your hot tub.